Prvargas/job-webscraper/README.md

 This project highlights the effectiveness of LLM API technology in making the job search process more accessible and informative for data science professionals, pointing towards a future where data-driven decision-making is at the forefront of career advancement strategies.

+# If I had more time

+- Expand the dataset beyond the initial 100 records to include a more comprehensive array of job listings, enhancing the robustness and accuracy of our analysis.
+- Implement targeted querying to balance the dataset, specifically focusing on "Contract" and "Remote" roles, to better understand the nuances of different work arrangements within the data science field.
+- Improve industry classification by bucketing similar industries together, which would allow for more nuanced insights and a better understanding of overarching trends across related sectors.